 So easy to make with a few simple ingredients, this homemade pizza dough makes the perfect base for your plant-based pizzas and flatbreads.
 You’ll never want to buy pre-made pizza crust again!

 My struggles with finding a plant-based pizza crust

 I have really struggled with finding pre-made pizza dough that is totally vegan.
 My local grocery store used to carry one but then recently I noticed that dairy was a newly added ingredient.
 Finding a dairy-free pizza crust can be a challenge.

 Then I was so excited to find a new dairy-free flatbread crust until I noticed that “enzymes” was listed as an ingredient.
-Enzymes might be plant-based BUT it also might be sourced from animal pancreas – which was kinda a blech for me.
+Enzymes might be plant-based BUT they also might be sourced from the animal pancreas – which was kinda a blech for me.

-I do love using puff pastry dough for my pizza crust and have had no problem finding a vegan brand; but holy cow the fat and calories!
-There is is reason puff pastry is so flaky and tender.
+I do love using puff pastry dough for my pizza crust and have had no problem finding a vegan brand, but holy cow the fat and calories!
+There is a reason puff pastry is so flaky and tender.
 (Ten grams of fat for a tiny little serving anyone?
 And who eats just one tiny serving when eating a pizza?
 Not this gal!)

 So I had to make my own!

 - totally plant-based – no worries about dairy or enzymes